Novel and self-consistency analysis of the QCD running coupling $\alpha_s(Q)$ in both the perturbative and nonperturbative domains

 It has been suggested that one can define an effective QCD running coupling at all scales via a perturbatively calculable physical observable~\cite{Grunberg:1980ja, Grunberg:1982fw}.
-For example, by using the JLAB data on the Bjorken sum rules (BSR) $\Gamma^{p-n}_1(Q)$~\cite{Bjorken:1966jh, Bjorken:1969mm}, one can define an effective coupling $\alpha^{g_1}_s$ via the following way~\cite{Deur:2004ti, Deur:2005cf, Deur:2008ej, Deur:2014vea},
+For example, by using the JLAB data on the Bjorken sum rules (BSR) $\Gamma^{p-n}_1(Q)$~\cite{Bjorken:1966jh, Bjorken:1969mm}, one can define an effective coupling $\alpha^{g_1}_s(Q)$ via the following way~\cite{Deur:2004ti, Deur:2005cf, Deur:2008ej, Deur:2014vea},

-where $a^{g_1}_s(Q)= {\alpha^{g_1}_s(Q)} /{\pi}$ for simplicity, and $Q$ is the energy scale at which it is measured. $g_1^{p,n}(x)$ are spin structure functions for the proton and neutron with Bjorken scaling variable $x$, and $g_A$ is the nucleon axial charge.
-The $a^{g_1}_s(Q)$ implicitly absorbs both the non-perturbative contributions and the higher-order perturbative contributions into the definition.
-It thus provides a good platform for testing or fixing the running behavior of $\alpha_s$ at all scales, as is the purpose of the present letter.
+where $a^{g_1}_s(Q)= {\alpha^{g_1}_s(Q)} /{\pi}$ and $Q$ is the energy scale at which it is measured. $g_1^{p,n}(x)$ are spin structure functions for the proton and neutron with Bjorken scaling variable $x$, and $g_A$ is the nucleon axial charge.
+At the finite $Q^2$-range, the Bjorken sum rules $\Gamma^{p-n}_1(Q)$ is a generalized description of perturbative QCD (pQCD) corrections and non-perturbative power corrections.
+The non-perturbative corrections are usually parameterized as a series of over various powers of $1/Q^2$, which are highly suppressed in large $Q^2$-region.
+While in low and intermediate $Q^2$-regions, the non-perturbative terms shall have sizable contributions to $\Gamma^{p-n}_1(Q)$.
+A detailed discussion of non-perturbative contributions can found in~Ref.\cite{Yu:2021ofs}.
+To make the matching of $\alpha_s$ in perturbative and non-perturbative regions more transparent, the above so-defined effective coupling $a^{g_1}_s(Q)$ implicitly absorbs both the non-perturbative contributions and the higher-order perturbative contributions into the definition~\cite{Deur:2004ti, Deur:2005cf, Deur:2008ej, Deur:2014vea}.
+It thus provides a convenient platform for testing or fixing the running behavior of $\alpha_s$ at all scales.